The Steps to Take After a Car Accident in Chicago

 - Do not get into an argument or confrontation with the other driver.

-- Obtain the names, addresses, phone numbers, and insurance information of all the drivers involved.
+- Obtain contact information such as names, addresses, phone numbers, and insurance information of all the drivers involved.
 Take down license plate numbers and vehicle information.
-Take photos of driver’s licenses and insurance cards, if possible.
+Take photos of driver's licenses and insurance cards, if possible.

 - Get the names, addresses, and phone numbers of any witnesses to the accident.
 Make sure to give any witness information to the police at the scene.
 This can be important, as police officers sometimes fail to gather this information.

-- Take photos of the scene of the accident, including the vehicles in the crash.
+- Take photos of the scene of the accident, including the vehicles involved in the crash.

 - Do not accept fault or blame for the accident.